 Denth nodded, looking a little troubled, though he said nothing further on the matter.
 A few moments later, Tonk Fah and Peprin returned.
 Upon Tonk Fah’s shoulder, Vivenna was displeased to see, there was a small monkey wearing a vest.
 It chittered a bit, then ran across behind Tonk Fah’s neck, moving to the other shoulder.

 “A new pet?”
 Vivenna asked.
-“What happened to that parrot of yours, anyway.”
+“What happened to that parrot of yours, anyway?”

 Tonk Fah looked ashamed, and Denth just shook his head.
 “Tonks isn’t very good with pets.”